SPONSORED ADVERTISING CONTENT

 KEY TAKEAWAYS

-Squeaking by on our list of Best Protein Powders of 2025 is Ancient Nutrition’s Bone Broth Protein.
+Squeaking by on our list of Best Protein Powders of 2026 is Ancient Nutrition’s Bone Broth Protein.
 Featuring a blend of chicken and beef bone broth protein concentrates, it provides 20g of protein per serving along with types I, II, and III collagen.
 While non-GMO, it's not specified as grass-fed or pasture-raised.
 Unfortunately, many customers have reported severe taste issues, describing it as "undrinkable" or that it tastes like "chicken and coffee."
 In addition to that, there are concerns about digestive discomfort and pain.
-With only 20 servings per container and being an incomplete protein source, its value proposition is questionable.
+And while it’s technically a complete protein, the essential amino acid and BCAA profile is incredibly low, making it less than ideal for muscle health or strength.
+All that said, its value proposition is questionable.
 While it may appeal to those seeking collagen benefits, the reported flavor and potential digestive issues make it a controversial choice in the protein powder market.

 ❌ Orgain Organic Protein Powder: Despite its popularity, this protein powder has several potential drawbacks.
 With 15g of carbs per serving, it may not suit low-carb diets.
 Some users have reported digestive issues, possibly due to its plant-based ingredients and 5g of erythritol, a sugar alcohol known to cause discomfort in some individuals.
 The inclusion of high-oleic sunflower oil (a processed seed oil) has raised concerns among some nutritionists about its potential inflammatory effects.
 Quality control has also been questioned, with reports of bugs found in product containers.